 2. Ignoring the Spectrum that Comes with Illnesses & Disabilities: When I speak at mental health conventions and share my story of graduating with bipolar disorder and being a health activist, occasionally someone will tell me, “You know not everyone can be like you.”
 And people are pleasantly shocked when I agree with them.
 They think I will be offended but I’m not.
 I share my story to give others hope but I know that no two people are exactly alike.
 There are people with visible and invisible illnesses who will tell you their illness is an obstacle “that never got in the way” of their goals.
 Still, there are many who will call their illnesses “a living hell.”
 And of course, many people fall somewhere in between.
 The best thing we can do is listen to people and believe them.
 The very act of listening is validating.
 I don’t know if I’ll carry a cane forever.
 MG almost killed me days after my diagnosis in 2008.
 But I hope some day I can be like other MG patients who do not use a cane.
 Either way, all of our stories are valid and important.
 My friend, Jess, who died of muscular dystrophy, once told me, “For every David who beat Goliath, there are thousands of other Davids who lost.”

 3. Implying that Disabled People are Weak, Lazy, or Negative: As I blogged about in Victim Blaming Happens to Sick People Too, we live in a culture that has taken the power of positive thinking to absurd heights.
 This comes in multiple forms from telling people “to pray harder” so they will be cured or telling people with mental illnesses, “happiness is a choice.”
 My friend, blogger, Christal, calls it, “killing people with sunshine.”
-Chemical imbalances and mental illnesses are real.
+Mental illnesses are real.
 I lost a friend to bipolar disorder who was very positive and devout.
 I’ve also seen many positive loved ones survive cancer and many positive loved ones lose their battle to cancer.
 I need an inhaler for my asthma.
 I also need elevators and disability ramps for the MG.
 No amount of positivity or platitudes will change that.

 4. Enabling a Society Slow to Adapt to the Needs of People with Disabilities (PWD): The first President Bush signed the Americans with Disabilities Act in 1990.
 It’s 2015 and we’re still dealing with institutions that refuse to change.
 I used to commute to work.
 Everyday on the train, it was an ordeal getting a seat in the disability section.
 What kind of a society are we living in when we ignore the needs of our most vulnerable?
 This expression puts the burden on sick people